NazemKhan/Chain-or-Channel-Payment-Optimization-with-Heterogeneous-Flow-Code/README.md

 # Chain or Channel?
 Payment Optimization with Heterogeneous Flow

 This repository contains the code used to generate the figures and examples for the paper "Chain or Channel?
 Payment Optimization with Heterogeneous Flow" by Paolo Guasoni and Nazem Khan (2024).
-To fully understand it, you should be familiar with the notation and jargon in the aforementioned paper.

-## Requirements

 To run the code, you need the following Python libraries: